khurrumsaleem/openmc_workshop/README.md

 Ultimately you should come up with the minimal thickness needed for each candidate blanket material and the lithium 6 enrichment required at that thickness.
 Feel free to share simulation data with other groups and interpolate between the data points.

+#### <a name="task9"></a>Task 9 - Optimize a breeder blanket for tritium production

+The previous task sampled from the available parameters and used a brute force method of finding the optimal blanket composition.
+This task uses Gaussian processing to home in on the optimal solution and steer the sampling.

+This task is not yet finished as I am having some trouble using the aqustion function with noisy data.

 One option for interpolating the data is a [Gaussian process tool](https://github.com/C-bowman/inference_tools/blob/master/inference/gp_tools.py)

+#### <a name="task10"></a>Task 10 - Using CAD geometry

+Constructive solid geometry (CSG) has been used in all the previous tasks.
+This task  task demonstrates the use of CAD geometry usage within openmc.

+The use of CAD geometry has several advantages compared to CSG.

+- Geometry containing complex shapes including spline curves can be modeled.
+This is essential for some fusion reactor designs (e.g. stellerators).

+- Geometry created outside of neutronics (e.g. design offices) is created in a CAD format.
+Using the CAD geometry directly avoids the manual process of converting CAD geometry into CSG geometry which is a bottleneck in the design cycle.

+- Simulation reults such as heating can be mapped directly into engineering models which also use CAD geometry.
+This is benifitial when integrating neutronics into the design cycle or coupling neutronics with thermal

+- Visulisation of neutronics models can be performed with CAD software which is mature and feature rich.

+This taks depends on [DAGMC](https://svalinn.github.io/DAGMC/) and [FreeCAD](https://www.freecadweb.org/) both of which are installed on this docker image.

+The geometry can be viewed in FreeCAD.
+Open up FreeCAD by typing ```freecad``` in the command line.

+Once loaded select file open and select blanket.stp, firstwall.stp and poloidal_magnets.stp.
+This should show the 3D model within the FreeCAD viewer.

+If you have Trelis or Cubit installed (they can't be included on this Docker image) then try creating the DAGMC neutronics geometry using the command ```trelis make_faceted_geometry_with_materials```.

+The trelis / cubit script will load up the stp files and combine them to create a faceted geometry that can be used in neutronics simulations.
+Feel free to explore the script and the coresponding json congif file.

+The next step is to open the OpenMC python script with the command ```coder example_CAD_simulation.py```.

+Read throught the script and try to spot the differences between a CSG and CAD simulation script.
+You might notice that the materials are defined in the script but not assigned to volumes and that no geometry is made in the script.
+Also the settings object has an additional dagmc property

+The material assignment is not required as this is perfomed when combining the stp files within the Trelis step.
+Trelis produces the dagmc.h5m file which contains geometry and each geometry is taged with a material name.
+These material names must be defined in the openmc script by it is not nessecary to assign them as this is taken care of by DAGMC.

+Try running the script using the command ```python3 example_CAD_simulation.py```.
+This will run the simulation using the CAD geometry and produce the output results.

 ### Acknowledgments